RajatRjSharma/jewelry-website/README.md

 # Jewels by NavKush - Jewelry Website

-A professional, SEO-optimized website for a jewelry business built with Next.js, Sanity.io CMS, and Firebase Firestore.
+A professional, SEO-optimized jewelry website built with Next.js, TypeScript, and Tailwind CSS.

 ## 🚀 Quick Start